biadelmiro/UDACITY_intro_to_javascript_course/what_is_javascript/README.md

 alert("JavaScript is fun!");
 ```

+## Developer Tools on Different Browsers
+Every modern web browser includes its own set of developer tools that are often used as a sandbox you can mess around in without any consequences.
+The console informs you of any warnings or errors written in JavaScript as well as prints any output with console.log.
+Note, warnings and errors are very common when visiting sites and will not affect your code.
+The main browsers used today are; Google Chrome, Mozilla Firefox, Opera, Safari, Microsoft Edge and Internet Explorer 8 to 11.
+You can generally access the developer tools with a right-click on the page and then selecting Inspect Element.
+Alternatively, you can use the shortcuts; Command + Option + i (Mac) or Ctrl + Shift + i (Windows).
+With Safari you need to first enable them in the Advanced Preferences and with Windows you can just press the F12 key on the keyboard.

 ## Console Log
 console.log is used to print content to the JavaScript console.
 In the following example, the **string** data type is used